 “Vented emissions” means intentional or designed releases of CH₄ or CO₂ containing natural gas or hydrocarbon gas (not including stationary combustion flue gas), including process designed flow to the atmosphere through seals or vent pipes, equipment blowdown for maintenance, and direct venting of gas used to power equipment (such as pneumatic devices).

-“Verification” means a systematic, independent and documented process for evaluation of a reporting entity’s emissions data report against ARB’s reporting procedures and methods for calculation and reporting GHG emissions and product data.
+“Verification” means a systematic, independent and documented process for evaluation of a reporting entity’s emissions data report against CARB’s reporting procedures and methods for calculation and reporting GHG emissions and product data.

-“Verification body” means a firm accredited by ARB that is able to render a verification statement and provide verification services for reporting entities subject to reporting under this article.
+“Verification body” means a firm accredited by CARB that is able to render a verification statement and provide verification services for reporting entities subject to reporting under this article.

-“Verification services” means services provided during verification as specified in section 95131 beginning with the development of the verification plan or first site visit, including but not limited to reviewing a reporting entity’s emissions data report, ensuring its accuracy according to the standards specified in this article, assessing the reporting entity’s compliance with this article, and submitting a verification statement(s) to the ARB.
+“Verification services” means services provided during verification as specified in section 95131 beginning with the development of the verification plan or first site visit, including but not limited to reviewing a reporting entity’s emissions data report, ensuring its accuracy according to the standards specified in this article, assessing the reporting entity’s compliance with this article, and submitting a verification statement(s) to CARB.

 “Verification statement” means the final statement rendered by a verification body attesting whether a reporting entity’s emissions data report is free of material misstatement, and whether it conforms to the requirements of this article.
 This definition applies to the emissions data verification statement and the product data verification statement.